We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Yes, the skin can absorb CBD.

-A 2020 study into how well the skin absorbed CBD concluded that paraffin oil ointments and hydrophilic gels provided the best absorption, along with a mixture of water and propylene glycol.
+A 2020 study into how well the skin absorbed CBD concluded that paraffin oil ointments and hydrophilic gels provided the best absorption and a mixture of water and propylene glycol.

 Does CBD balm have side effects?